issues2000.org

 YES on ending preferential treatment by race in college admissions: Opposes topic 2

-Opposes topic 3:
+Favors topic 3:

-YES on banning gay adoptions in DC.: Opposes topic 3
+YES on banning gay adoptions in DC: Opposes topic 3

 Strongly Favors topic 4: